-Do I need planning permission
+Do I need planning permission?

-Last updated: March 2024 | 3 min read
+Last updated: July 2024 | 3 min read

 What is planning permission?

-Planning permission is a formal approval from your local authority, essential for certain building projects in the UK.
 It ensures that your proposed development adheres to the National Planning Policy Framework and local development plans.

-Key differences: Planning permission vs building regulations
+Planning permission vs building regulations

-Planning permission and building regulations approval are often confused, but they serve different purposes.
 Planning permission focuses on the aesthetics, impact on the environment, and use of land.

 Common misconceptions about planning permission

 There are several misconceptions about planning permission.
 Many believe small projects don't require it, but this isn't always the case.
-Permitted development rights allow certain works without needing planning permission, but limits apply.

-Understanding these common misconceptions helps you avoid unwittingly breaching planning laws, which can lead to enforcement notice from your local council.
+Understanding these common misconceptions helps you avoid unwittingly breaching planning laws, which can lead to an enforcement notice from your local council.

 Projects likely to require planning permission